 - which means that it fits precisely into the general pattern of Oppert's and contemporary work on metrologies, even though the full exploitation of the document was not possible at a moment when the Esagila complex had not yet been excavated, and when relative chronologies preceding the neo-Assyrian epoch were still not firmly established.
-[6]

-Over the following five decades, work with this focus was pursued by a number of scholars - beyond Oppert also Vincent Scheil, François Thureau-Dangin, Herman Hilprecht, Franz Heinrich Weißbach, Arthur Ungnad, François-Maurice Allotte de la Fuÿe, Louis Delaporte, Ernst Weidner and others.^[7] The outcome was a fair understanding of the many different metrologies [Thureau-Dangin 1909; 1921] including brick metrology [Scheil 1915b]; of the place-value system and the function of tables of reciprocals [Scheil 1915a; 1916]; and of techniques for area determination [Allotte de la Fuÿe 1915] - all (as far as allowed imagined, it is obvious that the comparative method led him astray as often as to the goal.
-The task may be claimed only to have been brought to a really satisfactory end by Marvin Powell [1990].
+Over the following five decades, work with this focus was pursued by a number of scholars - beyond Oppert also Vincent Scheil, François Thureau-Dangin, Herman Hilprecht, Franz Heinrich Weißbach, Arthur Ungnad, François-Maurice Allotte de la Fuÿe, Louis Delaporte, Ernst Weidner and others.
+The outcome was a fair understanding of the many different metrologies (Thureau-Dangin 1909, 1921) including brick metrology (Scheil 1915b); of the place-value system and the function of tables of reciprocals (Scheil 1915a, 1916)8; and of techniques for area determination (Allotte de la Fuÿe 1915) - all (as far as allowed by available sources) in contexts extending from the mid-third (occasionally the outgoing fourth) to the late first millennium BCE.